There's no doubt the Frogs know how

 continuously singing and humming the

-song 28 hrs a day - we couldn't turn
+song for what seemed like 28 hrs a day - we couldn't turn

 It was during the second year of